Local service page

 Building mix: villa communities, plotted developments, open compounds, and airport-side residential projects

-Outdoor conditions: open wind, long sun exposure, and wider net spans around premium plots
+Outdoor conditions: open wind, long sun exposure, and wider net spans around well-finished plots

 Common layout cue: villa-plot boundary control around villa cricket court, open yard pitch, or private practice enclosure